 Answer

-• A vote of no-preference in STAR Voting's automatic runoff round IS COUNTED and the voter intent, to support or oppose both finalists equally, was respected.
+- A vote of equal preference in STAR Voting's automatic runoff round IS COUNTED and the voter intent, to support or oppose both finalists equally, was respected.

-It all comes down to voter intent.
-Voter intent should not be corrupted by the system.
-The system should count your vote and it should be able to make a difference if possible and help you gain representation, but in Ranked Choice Voting that's not necessarily the case.
-This can often be traced back to the fact that the RCV algorithm doesn't count most of the rankings voters put down on their ballots.
-Which of your rankings will be counted and which will not depends on the order of elimination.
+Most people are surprised to learn that the RCV algorithm doesn't actually count most of the rankings voters put down on their ballots.
+Which of your rankings will be counted and which are not depends on the order of elimination.
 As a result, it may not be safe to vote for your favorite in RCV, just like with traditional Choose-One Voting.
 Worse, in some cases, voting your conscience can actually backfire, resulting in a worse outcome than if you hadn't voted at all in RCV.

 There are a number of different ways a vote can be wasted.
 Let's break it down:

-1. Wasted Vote: Spoiled Ballots.
-A voided ballot which is thrown out due to voter error.
+Voter Error = A voided ballot which is thrown out due to voter error.
 Spoiled ballots are much more common in RCV than in traditional Choose-One Voting and are highest for lower-income voters and historically marginalized communities.
-In RCV, equal rankings, skipped rankings, and double rankings are all examples of ballots errors.
-In STAR Voting, equal scores and skipped scores are allowed so almost impossible to accidentally void your ballot.
+In RCV, equal rankings, skipped rankings, and double rankings are all examples of ballot errors.
+In STAR Voting, equal scores and skipped scores are allowed, and with protocols in place to cover the scenario where a voter fills in too many bubbles, it becomes very difficult to accidentally void your ballot.

-2. Wasted Vote: Lazy voting.
-A vote that can’t transfer or doesn't make a difference in the runoff because the voter wasn’t as expressive as they should have been and didn’t show preference order between the finalists when they actually did have a preference.
+Lazy voting = A vote that can’t make a difference in the deciding round because the voter wasn’t as expressive as they should have been and didn’t show a preference between the finalists when they actually did have a preference.
 This voter behavior can happen in RCV or STAR, but it's only problematic if the voter actually had a more nuanced opinion.
-It's impossible to tell if a bullet voter was being intentional or lazy from looking at the ballot alone and it's worth noting that a bullet vote is not necessarily a strategic vote, though the word is often used that way.
+When voters only rank one candidate it's called a Bullet Vote, and if a voter doesn't rank as many candidates as they were allowed that's called a truncated ballot.
+It's impossible to tell if a voter intentional showing that they had equal preference or if they were being lazy from looking at the ballot alone.

-According to FairVote as of 2021 'bullet voting' rates in RCV average 32% and vary widely based on the election circumstances with more polarized voters being the most likely to bullet vote.
-In STAR Voting, election data available to date shows much lower rates of bullet voting but similar trends as to who bullet votes and why.
+According to FairVote as of 2021 'bullet voting' rates in RCV averaged 32% and varied widely based on the election circumstances.
+More polarized voters are the most likely to bullet vote.
+In STAR Voting, election data available to date shows lower rates of bullet voting but similar trends as to who bullet votes and why.

-3. Wasted Vote: Ballot Limitations.
-A vote that couldn’t transfer because the voter wasn’t allowed to rank enough candidates in RCV.
+Ballot Limitations = A vote that couldn’t transfer because the voter wasn’t allowed to rank enough candidates in RCV.
 Most RCV elections limit voters to only ranking a certain number of candidates.
 In NYC it's 5.
 (3, 4, 5, or 10 are common.)
 A voter who doesn't like the finalists may not be able to rank the finalists at all unless they strategically rank them higher than they deserve.
 In STAR Voting, voters are always allowed to rate as many candidates as they want to support.

-4. Wasted Votes: Exhausted Ballots and False Majorities.
-In RCV, tabulation stops when a candidate is the top choice on a majority of remaining ballots, even if there was another candidate who was actually preferred on even more ballots.
-In RCV only a fraction of the rankings voters put down are actually counted, and it's possible that if the rest of the ballot data was considered that another candidate had an even larger majority.
+False Majorities = In RCV, a candidate may have a majority on remaining ballots, but not a true majority of all ballots cast.
+In RCV tabulation stops when a candidate is the top choice on a majority of remaining ballots, even if there was another candidate who was actually preferred on even more ballots.
+In RCV only a fraction of the rankings voters put down are actually counted and it's possible that if the rest of the ballot data was considered it would have shown that another candidate had an even larger majority.

 NOTE: For simplicity's sake, we are referring to single-winner elections above, but the same trends in STAR Voting and Ranked Choice Voting hold if we were to talk about Proportional STAR Voting and Single Transferable Vote, the proportional versions of both methods.